 When it is about adopting latest technology, the healthcare industry is a bit behind other industries.
-However, there is a significant chance to witness noteworthy changes in the coming years, as many companies are adopting digital transformation for their functional aspects.
+However, there is a significant chance to witness noteworthy changes in the coming years, as many companies are adopting digital transformation for their functional aspects & for good business opportunities.

 Today, healthcare industry is looking for methods to treat patients virtually, predict, and prevent diseases, increase the efficiency of the hospitals, and overcome the security and tech shortage issues.
 The following article will pull together technology trends in Healthcare that will shape the industry in 2020 and help sme’s a new business opportunities.

 Telemedicine: By 2020, more insurers will be covering telemedicine as it becomes widely adopted.
 Similarly, more doctors are going to adopt this trend.
 Telemedicine exemplifies technology-driven healthcare.
 It has been the driving force in transmuting the US healthcare system.
 It had the transformative power that allowed thousands of people in remote areas to get medical aid they couldn’t access.